To encourage development towards a science and a technology of human-computer interaction, the Technical Committee will pursue the following Aims:

 There are over 500 million people with disabilities in the world.
 Social exclusion and many other problems often result from their situation.
 It is recognised that developments in IT/HCI can often help with problems, for example to maximise choice and integration.
 However, there is also a danger that such developments can lead to the further exclusion of this user group if they are not designed from the beginning with universal access as an aim.

-appropriate tools for access and usability.
-As a result, systems will become
+access and usability.
+As a result, systems will become universally accessible,

 Specifically the scope of WG13.3 will include the following activities: